CQX96/CQX96-Linux/Documentation/process/code-of-conduct-interpretation.rst

 Scope
 -----

-The Linux kernel community primarily interacts on a set of public email lists distributed around a number of different servers controlled by a number of different companies or individuals.
+The CQX96 kernel community primarily interacts on a set of public email lists distributed around a number of different servers controlled by a number of different companies or individuals.
 All of these lists are defined in the MAINTAINERS file in the kernel source tree.
 Any emails sent to those mailing lists are considered covered by the Code of Conduct.

-Developers who use the kernel.org bugzilla, and other subsystem bugzilla or bug tracking tools should follow the guidelines of the Code of Conduct.
-The Linux kernel community does not have an "official" project email address, or "official" social media address.
-Any activity performed using a kernel.org email account must follow the Code of Conduct as published for kernel.org, just as any individual using a corporate email account must follow the specific rules of that corporation.
+Developers who use the cqx96.org bugzilla, and other subsystem bugzilla or bug tracking tools should follow the guidelines of the Code of Conduct.
+The CQX96 kernel community does not have an "official" project email address, or "official" social media address.
+Any activity performed using a cqx96.org email account must follow the Code of Conduct as published for cqx96.org, just as any individual using a corporate email account must follow the specific rules of that corporation.